 Compare Free Bets, Bonuses & Betting Offers from UK’s Best Bookies

-FreeBets.xyz is your best starting point to compare the bookies’ welcome offers and those free bets that they offer on sign-up.
-We highlight the best bonuses from the UK’s major online bookmakers, including the latest enhanced odds and special betting offers.
-This website is run by punters and we bet on sports on a daily basis ourselves, so we are constantly checking for the best performing firms.
-We do use all the recommended companies here, so you can trust our bookies’ reviews.
+Do you want to claim free bets?
+Then you have reached the best website to compare the bookies’ sign-up and welcome offers.
+FreeBets.xyz highlights the best bonuses from the UK’s major online bookmakers, including the latest enhanced odds and special betting offers.
+This website is run by punters and we bet on sports on a daily basis, so are constantly checking for the best performing firms.
+We wager with all the recommended companies here, so you can trust our bookies’ reviews.
 We only approve those online bookmakers that are safe and offer an impressive all-round service.
-We leave out or advise that you steer clear of the ones that are not up to par.
-These are the star performers and we start with a firm offering a freebie that is not usually available for sports betting, an almost unheard of No Deposit Bonus:
+We either omit or advise that you steer clear of the ones that are not up to scratch.
+What follows are the star performers and we start with a firm offering a freebie that is not usually available for sports betting, a No Deposit Bonus:

 £10 No Deposit Bonus from SkyBet